pythonarcade/arcade/doc/venv_install/index.rst

 .. image:: file_settings.png

-Step 2: Click "Python Interpreter".
+Step 2: Click "Project Interpreter".
 Then find the gear icon in the upper right. click on it and select "Add"

 .. image:: click_gear.png